IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 ## Namespace Concept Explanation

-Understanding the concept of namespaces is crucial for comprehending the tracing system and the MetaTrace typeclass.
+Understanding the concept of namespaces is crucial for comprehending the tracing system and the `MetaTrace` typeclass.
 Tracers are systematically organized within a hierarchical tracer namespace, with tree nodes and leaves identified by `Text` name components.

 The trace dispatcher requires careful organization to ensure that all messages possess a unique name within this namespace.
 Moreover, the same tracer type can be utilized in different contexts, such as for local and remote messages.
-To enable this flexibility, the 'inner' namespace is prefixed by the namespace passed to a tracer during construction (refer to the mkCardanoTrace procedure above).
+To enable this flexibility, the 'inner' namespace is prefixed by the namespace passed to a tracer during construction (refer to `mkCardanoTracer` example above).

 ```haskell
 -- A unique identifier for every message, composed of arrays of text